gerardoblancopy/LatamEnergyIntregrationExplorer/README.md

-# Run and deploy your AI Studio app
+# Project Setup and Deployment

 This contains everything you need to run your app locally.

-View your app in AI Studio: https://ai.studio/apps/drive/1HH64H_Ny7zuUBeJp3a__jopS5J6Xv4tT?showPreview=true&showCode=true&showAssistant=true

 ## Run Locally